rbowsley/lamplighthelp/source/15-2-0_Eval_Report.markdown

 ### {{Eval}} Filters

 Once you have run the initial {{report}} an extra tab will be added: '{{Eval}} filters'.
 This enables you to filter the {{report}} by responses to one or more questions.
-For example, in our {{report}} we want to filter it to show what eveyone who accessed the 'High trees' service responded to the rest of the survey.
+For example, in our {{report}} we want to filter it to show what everyone who accessed the 'High trees' service responded to the rest of the survey.

 ![{{Eval}}s {{Report}} Filters](14.2.0b.png)